What exactly is the behavioral science community doing if not immediately testing the first elemental, unified, and falsifiable model in 150 years?

 Disclaimer

-We know.
-Rome wasn’t peer-reviewed in a day.
+We recognize that Rome wasn’t built in a peer-reviewed day.

 And yet — given that we sent this directly to top scholars, tweeted at psych departments, and even whispered it into the void with Zenodo’s full blessing… the silence is, let’s say, semi-curious.